uclab-potsdam/inflect/README.md

 The framework relies on the libraries <a href="https://d3js.org">D3.js</a>, <a href="https://vega.github.io">Vega & Vega-Lite</a>, and <a href="https://marked.js.org">Marked</a> for their visualization, interaction, and parsing powers.

-The story text is rendered in <a href="https://www.brailleinstitute.org/freefont/">Atkinson Hyperlegible Next and Mono</a>.
+The story text is rendered in <a href="https://www.brailleinstitute.org/freefont/">Atkinson Hyperlegible</a>.